Media wary as censors gain ground

 In many cases, the pressure is coming from government watchdogs and religious zealots.
 But in others, self-censorship is at work, as media companies, filmmakers and even once outspoken artists are caving to government pressures, prejudices and fears of inciting social unrest.

 - A New York theater decided last week to “postpone” a play about real-life American pro-Palestinian activist Rachel Corrie, who was killed by an Israeli bulldozer in 2003.
 The decision by the New York Theater Workshop, which was attributed to complications with the lead actors’ schedules, has prompted a barrage of e-mail messages accusing the theater managers of cowardice.
 The drama played to packed houses in London without any incidents.

 - The Hollywood studio niche labels have all passed on Michael Winterbottom’s accomplished drama-doc “The Road to Guantanamo,” apparently because the depiction of American soldiers in Iraq is one of dunderheads rather than heroic do-gooders; the pic, which won a director nod for Winterbottom at the recent Berlin Fest, has been sold in most Euro territories.

 - Sony is bracing for controversy over its upcoming “The Da Vinci Code,” with one Catholic org having already taken an ad in the New York Times asking director Ron Howard to slap a “fiction” label on the pic.

-have not signaled that they’ll change the film in any respect.
+The producers have not signaled that they’ll change the film in any respect.
 But we’ve not seen the last of protesters who think the book and film are anti-Catholic.